RenatoEsposito1999/Multi-Modal-Emotion-Classification/README.md

 ## Datasets

 ## Dependencies
+The main dependencies are:
-- Python 3.9+
+- Python 3.9
-- PyTorch
+- PyTorch 2.6
-- NumPy
-- OpenCV
-- SciPy
-- Matplotlib
+- Torcheeg 1.1.3
+All dependencies are specified in the `.yml` files located in the `envs` directory.

 ### Setting up the Environment
 To replicate the development environment, you can use Conda.
 The `.yml` files required for creating the environment are located in the `envs` directory.